inventree/InvenTree/docs/docs/extend/plugins/test.md

 for more information.

 ### Prerequisites
-For plugin testing the following environmant variables must be set:
+For plugin testing the following environment variables must be set:

 - INVENTREE_PLUGINS_ENABLED: True
 This will add external plugins to the registry.
 Otherwise they are not found by the tests.